 According to Municipal Code, Section 8-31 Rabies Vaccination Required, rabies vaccinations are required for all Denver pets.
 Rabies, a disease that affects the central nervous system, has no cure and is almost always fatal.
 Each Saturday and Sunday, Denver Animal Shelter offers a reduced cost vaccination clinic for public animals.
 Vaccinations provided at the clinic include rabies vaccination and the distemper/parvo combination vaccination.

 Where and when can I get my pet vaccinated?

 The Denver Animal Shelter reduced cost vaccination clinic is open to the public for dog and cat vaccinations during the following hours:

 Clinic Cancellations or Schedule Changes: Occasionally we have to cancel or change the schedule for our vaccination clinic.
-When this occurs, cancellations will be posted in our events calendar located on the Home Page and Events Page.
+When this occurs, cancellations will be posted on this page.

 Take advantage of a special discounted partner program at our vaccination clinic.
-See flyer for more details.
+See the $20 Pet Care Packages flier for more details.